 Inference: The results showing that the average LDL value for those who survived during the study is larger than those who died by 8.5 mg/dL would not be surprising if the true mean LDL is greater in those who survived than those who died by 1.44 to 15.56 mg/d.
 Given the p value of 0.0186 the null hypothesis can be rejected.

+5/5 for performing an appropriate analysis and describing the method appropriately

+4/5 for reporting the association appropriately

+did not mention how those groups are being compared

+Total = 9

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing geometric mean LDL values across groups defined by vital status at 5 years.